wadehuang36/npm-sharedlib-example/readme.md

 var lib = require("sharedlib");
 ```

-However, the linked packages aren't define package.json. so other people git clone the project, they have to run npm-link manually at first.
+However, the linked packages aren't define in package.json. so other people want to start working on the project, they have to run npm-link manually at first.

 # npm-unlink
 you can run `npm unlink` to remove the symlimks.